Chris-Bortel/caps-system/README.md

 ### What I learned

-you get a maxed callstack when you have more than one emit
+you get a maxed call stack when you have more than one emit

 ### Note to Developer